 Make a statement with this traditional form of “relief” printing with a modern spin.
 This method was invented by Johannes Gutenberg and dates back to the mid 15th century.
 The process utilizes movable plates or type in which a raised surface (in reverse) is inked and then pressed into a sheet to create an impression.
 Images and type appear crisp on the stock.
 It also creates a tactile surface where you can feel the recessed areas of the type.
 You can achieve outstanding results with this distinct art form.

-By chance that you’re not acquainted with the procedure of letterpress, we needed to give you a review of the procedure and what makes it such an alluring technique for printing for your business or next occasion.
+By chance that you’re not acquainted with the procedure of letterpress, we needed to give you a review of the procedure and what makes it such an alluring technique for printing for your business, hardcover book or next occasion.
 The principal thing to know is that letterpress is a totally hands-on process that requires heaps of time to print perfectly.
 Letterpress initially started with sort that must be set into the press to accomplish the format and outline that you need.
 Printers had cupboards and plate brimming with sort that extended from signs and images to letters from different textual styles.
 You can envision how restricted outlines were on the grounds that in the event that you didn’t have a particular shape, text style, and so on in your stock, then you couldn’t letterpress the plan.
 Here’s a photo of the old sort that was utilized.

 Letterpress printing has since advanced into a medium that fairly bonds computerized innovation with the old method for letterpress printing to deliver the astonishing pieces you see today.
 At CottonPaperie, we take computerized vector documents (artist AI and EPS records) and deliver photopolymer plates.
 These plates are then mounted to a base and stacked into the letterpress.
 This plate is then inked and stamped straightforwardly into paper to exchange the ink and impression.
 This impression is the thing that gives letterpress it’s one of a kind 3D like feel.
 You wind up with a letterpress printing process that can print anything that can be made carefully.
 See a plate beneath.